unxmaal/booterizer/README.md

 booterizer
 ========

+# TL;DR: Use a Raspberry Pi

+The new Raspberry Pi version of Booterizer consists of pre-built images that you can write to a SD card.

+This is a significantly easier and faster method than using Vagrant.

+Follow the Raspberry Pi instructions below.

+# Overview
-booterizer is designed to quickly configure a disposable VM to boot a specific version of the SGI IRIX installer over the network on an SGI machine without a whole lot of fuss.
+booterizer is designed to quickly configure a Raspberry Pi or a disposable VM to boot a specific version of the SGI IRIX installer over the network on an SGI machine without a whole lot of fuss.

-By default booterizer downloads IRIX 6.5.30 installation media from a mirror site.
-You can modify the media download URLs in the included Vagrantfile.

 booterizer also works with IRIX 6.5.22 for older SGI systems that can run 6.5 booterizer even works with IRIX 5.3 for classic SGI systems that cannot run 6.5.x (See Callahan's Booterizer 5.3 https://github.com/callahan-44/booterizer )